//php print_r(get_the_ID()); ?>

 India, with its diverse landscapes, boasts a rich variety of wetland ecosystems.
 These wetlands can be broadly classified into three main categories:

 The Ramsar Convention was first established in 1971 in Ramsar, Iran, and India became a signatory to it on February 1, 1982.
-Throughout the long term, the quantity of Ramsar Destinations in India has consistently expanded.
+Throughout the long term, the quantity of Ramsar Destinations in India has consistently increased.
 From 1982 to 2013, 26 sites were assigned.

 Ramsar are defined as the areas of marsh, fen, peatland or water, whether natural or artificial, permanent or temporary, with water that is static or flowing, fresh, brackish, or salt, including areas of marine water, the depth of which at low tide does not exceed six meters.
-These sites are recognized for their ecological significance and their contributions to biodiversity conservation, water purification, and livelihood support for local communities.
+These sites are recognised for their ecological significance and their contributions to biodiversity conservation, water purification, and livelihood support for local communities.

 There are more than 2,400 Ramsar Sites globally, spanning over 250 million hectares, the Ramsar Convention highlights the immense value of wetlands and the urgent need for their protection and conservation.